💖 Welcome To The GoE!

 Jacqueline Besseling is a GoE Energist Trainer, Energy EFT Master Practitioner and MODERN Stress Management Facilitator based in Delft, Netherlands.
 Jacqeuline has had over 17 years experience working with children as a therapist.

-Jacqueline will be presenting "Tap To School! - Energy EFT In The Classroom" at the GoE Energy Conference 2016 (November 12-13) at The View Hotel, Eastbourne, UK.
-For more information, follow this link.
+Jacqueline presented "Tap To School! - Energy EFT In The Classroom" at the GoE Energy Conference 2016 (November 12-13) at The View Hotel, Eastbourne, UK.

 This article was first published in the Vol.2 No.4 edition of The Energist magazine, for more information, and to read the magazine online, follow this link.